JonnyBro/makarov/README.md

 ### Commands:

+To use these you have to ping the bot.
+The bot will generate text if it's pinged and no command is supplied

-**m.allow_private** - Allow logging a channel that's considered private.
+**allow_private** - Allow logging a channel that's considered private.
 Will generate text using using only private logs and post it only in private channels that have been whitelisted.

-**m.allow_common** - Allow logging a public channel.
+**allow_common** - Allow logging a public channel.
 Will generate text using only public logs and post it only in public channels that have been whitelisted.

-**m.allow_channel** - Allow logging a certain channel.
+**allow_channel** - Allow logging a certain channel.
 Will generate text using only logs from the specific whitelisted channel and post it only there

-**m.gen** - Trigger random text generation manually based on the channel it's executed in.

-**m.update** - Pull from the repository and restart the bot. (explanation in "How to use")
+**update** - Pull from the repository and restart the bot. (explanation in "How to use")

 ### How to use: